Counseling Training Clinic

-Services are provided by graduate students in training, closely supervised by faculty of the Psychology Department, all of whom have a Ph.D. in psychology or counselor education, and have extensive training in therapeutic approaches and practice.
-The Department of Psychology Mental Health Counseling and School Counseling graduate programs are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP), meeting or exceeding all academic and clinical standards.
-The Western Washington University (WWU) Counseling Training Clinic has been providing counseling for many people in the Bellingham area for over 25 years.
-The clinic is located on WWU’s campus, in a state of the art, handicapped accessible facility, built in 2008.
-Individual counseling for adults, adolescents, children, and is provided.
-On occasion, as providers are available, counseling may also be available for couples and families.
+Services are provided by graduate students, closely supervised by faculty of the Psychology Department, who have a Ph.D. in psychology or counselor education, and extensive training in therapeutic approaches and practice.
+The department's graduate programs in Clinical Mental Health Counseling and School Counseling are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP), meeting or exceeding all academic and clinical standards.
+The Western Washington University (WWU) Counseling Training Clinic has been providing counseling for people in the Bellingham community for over 35 years.
+The clinic is located on Western’s campus in an accessible facility built in 2008.
+The counseling students provide Individual counseling for adults, adolescents, children.
+On occasion, counseling may also be available for couples and families.

 Policy on providing equal opportunity and prohibiting illegal discrimination

 This policy governs all employees, students, clients, agents, groups, individuals and organizations who use University facilities and other members of the University community to the extent provided by law.
 Federal and state statutes prohibit discrimination on the basis of race, color, religion, national origin, disability, status as a Vietnam era or disabled veteran, creed and marital status.
 Western Washington University and a Governor’s Executive Order also prohibit discrimination on the basis of sexual orientation.
 The Western Washington University Counseling Training Clinic pledges to make every reasonable effort to implement this policy.
 Western Washington University Non-discrimination Policy, adopted by the Board of Trustees on 4/12/96 and revised by the president on 12/7/98